EugenMayer/docker-image-azure/README.md

 ## WAT

-Building images for azure pipeliens adding the most common tools and most importantly the mandatory `sudo` package.
+Nightly builds of docker images for azure pipeliens adding the most common tools and most importantly the mandatory `sudo` package.
 All the base images are, if possible, official images e.g. `node:12` and so on

 - The images are minimal, untempered and designed to be used in your CI, we use azure-pipelines in this regard.
-- The images are build every 2 days automatically to ensure the most up-to-date patches are applied.
+- The images are build every day to ensure the most up-to-date patches are applied.

 ### Debian images